How Can I Get Involved?

 PCPs participate in fundraising activities.

-They are often asked to volunteer at events sponsored by the local or state parties.
+They are often asked to volunteer at events sponsored by local or state parties.
 Money is the mother’s milk of politics.

 PCPs attend meetings of the county Republican Central Committee.